Not My Job: We Quiz 'West Wing' Creator Aaron Sorkin On Hot Wings

 SORKIN: I broke my nose writing.

-POUNDSTONE: Let me just say, you were holding the pen wrong.
+POUNDSTONE: Well, let me just say you were holding the pen wrong.

 SORKIN: So I smashed right into the bathroom mirror.